 Gordon v.
 St. Paul Fire & Marine Ins.
 Co., 163 N.W.
 956, 957 (Mich.
 1917).

-How Can a Lawyer Help You In an EUO?
+How Can an Insurance Claim Attorney Help You In an EUO?

-In addition, many demands for EUO will also demands that produce records, including bank records, receipts, travel records etc… an insurance coverage lawyer can help ensure that you are producing documents that will satisfy the insurance company.
+In addition, many demands for an Examination Under Oath will also demand that produce records, including bank records, receipts, travel records, etc… an insurance claim attorney can help ensure that you are producing documents that will satisfy the insurance company.